martonban/martonban/README.md

 - 👋 Hi, I’m @martonban
 - 🏫 Student at University of Miskolc
 - 🌐 Web Development Specialization
-- 🤤 Trying Myself At Graphics Development
+- 🤤 Trying Myself At Computer Graphics Development
 - 🎨 Hobby 3D/Vector Designer and a Game Developer